Glossary hero image

 1. Poor Diet – Lack of variety and reliance on processed foods.

-2. Malabsorption Issues – Conditions like coeliac disease or Crohn’s disease affect nutrient absorption.
+2. Malabsorption Issues – Conditions like celiac disease or Crohn’s disease affect nutrient absorption.

 3. Restricted Diets – Vegan, vegetarian, or low-calorie diets may lack certain nutrients.

-4. Ageing – Older adults absorb nutrients less efficiently.
+4. Aging – Older adults absorb nutrients less efficiently.

 5. Chronic Illness – Conditions like diabetes or kidney disease can lead to deficiencies.